Showing posts with label Fort Lauderdale in the 1960s. Show all posts

 Paddle Wheel Queen

-State Archives of Florida/ Florida Memory
+Public Domain/State Archives of Florida

 By Jane Feehan

-The Paddle Wheel Queen entertained five million visitors in its 30-year history in Fort Lauderdale.
+The Paddle Wheel Queen entertained a reported five million visitors in its 30-year history in Fort Lauderdale.
 The vessel many are familiar with is the Paddle Wheel Queen II.
 The original boat operated from West Palm Beach beginning in 1942 and was captained by Lucille Colyer.

 Bruce Colyer, Lucille’s son, had the second Paddle Wheel Queen, also a Mississippi river replica, built in Dubuque, Iowa.
 He launched the 128-foot, three-deck Paddle Wheel Queen II in Fort Lauderdale in March 1965.
 It proved to be a popular 400-passenger entertainment venue that locals and area visitors equally enjoyed.

 The boat sailed out of its dock south of the Oakland Park Boulevard bridge for two- or four-hour cruises and special events.
 A tour took passengers along the “modestly rich homes” along the Intracoastal in central Fort Lauderdale, Hugh Taylor Birch State Park, Bahia Mar, Port Everglades and to the once undeveloped area south of the port.
-With the only charcoal galley of its kind, the Paddle Wheel Queen served steak dinners that garnered favorable newspaper restaurant reviews (and an A+ from me).
-Meal prices started early in its history at about $9 and topped out by the time paddles stopped turning at around $12.
-Early fares for the trips were less than $10.

 Colyer retired about 1989 and stopped operating the same year.
 Lonnie Reeder and David Boyd bought the Paddle Wheel Queen II in 1992, remodeled and relaunched the business with blackjack bingo.
 The future looked promising.
 In December the same year, the boat was tapped the “Official Winterfest Boat” for the annual—and high-profile—Winterfest Boat Parade.
 Disney World dispatched Mickey and Minnie Mouse to take seats of honor on the riverboat.